b2c

 3. Rational (B2B) and Emotional Sentiments (B2C)

 In B2B businesses, a large sum of money is involved while setting the deals.
 Thus, these are prone to higher risks.
-Whereas B2C involves emotions that play a drastic role in decision-making processes as B2C customers are quite more spontaneous and even buy unnecessary things that are not immediately required.
+Business to Consumer involves emotions that play a drastic role in decision-making processes, as B2C customers are more spontaneous and even buy unnecessary things that are not immediately required.

 4. Single Pricing (B2C) and Multiple Pricing (B2B)